 Back at home, our daughter dumped the pail out onto our table and we worked together to tape the items to a 3" strip of construction paper.

 Our kids love the sensorial experience of collecting items in nature.
 This is also a great opportunity for little ones to classify and sort objects.
 We spend a lot of time sorting and sequencing items found around our home and outdoors.

 When we were done creating the headdress, we were both pleased.
 The end result was pretty awesome!
 I had a hard time grabbing a photo once we put it on.
 Our daughter thought it was funny and was so animated as a result.
 It's a beautiful piece of art.
 I love that we were able to experience this together.

 I'm grateful for all the fun we had today learning about and exploring our environment.
 Most of all, I'm happy we were able to create a crown befitting our courageous adventurer.

 We hope this gives you some ideas for fun nature activities to try with your little ones.
-You don't need to purchase a lot of art supplies in order for kids to enjoy creating new things.
-Sometimes, the imagination is all that is needed.
+You don't need to purchase many art supplies for kids to enjoy creating new things.
+Sometimes, imagination is all that is required.
 It's also a great way to encourage a child's connection with nature.

 What are you enjoying outdoors right now?
-What are you inspired to create?
-Would you like to design nature’s headdresses too?
+Would you like to design a nature crown?